mtttech/catch/README.md

 +------+--------+-------+-------+------------------+----------------------+------------------+--------------------+----------------+
 ```

-The following is an example of a user attempting to look up multiple fighters at once.
+The following is an example of a user looking up multiple fighters.

 ```
 $catch "Alistair Overeem" "Daniel Cormier"